-Net Income - Lines 11 and 12
+Step 5: Net Income - Lines 11 and 12

-Line 11 - Residents: Figure your net income by subtracting Line 10c from Line 9, and write the result.
+Line 11 - Residents: Figure your net income by subtracting Line 10 from Line 9, and enter the result.

-Line 12 - Nonresidents and part-year residents: Write your Illinois base income from Schedule NR, Step 5, Line 46.
+Line 12 - Nonresidents and part-year residents: First, check the box to identify whether you were a nonresident or a part-year resident of Illinois during 2014.

+Next, enter the amount from Schedule NR, Line 46, on Line 12.
+This line may not be less than zero.
 Attach Schedule NR with amended figures.

-Tax - Lines 13 through 15
+Step 6: Tax - Lines 13 through 15

 Line 13 - Residents: Multiply your net income on Line 11 by 5% (.05).
-Nonresidents and part-year residents: Write the corrected tax from Schedule NR, Step 5, Line 52.
+Nonresidents and part-year residents: Enter the corrected tax from Schedule NR, Step 5, Line 52.

-Line 14 - If you are recapturing investment credits, write the amount from Schedule 4255, Recapture of Investment Tax Credits.
+Line 14 - If you are recapturing investment credits, enter the amount from Schedule 4255, Recapture of Investment Tax Credits.
 Attach Schedule 4255 with amended figures.

-Lines 15 and 16 - Follow the instructions on the form.
+Line 15 - Follow the instructions on the form.

-Nonrefundable Credits - Lines 17 through 21
+Step 7: Tax After Nonrefundable Credits - Lines 16 through 21

-Line 17 - If you claimed a credit for tax paid to other states on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule CR and attach it.
+Line 16 - If you claimed a credit for tax paid to other states on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule CR and attach it.

-Line 18 - If you claimed property tax and K-12 education expense credit from Schedule ICR on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule ICR and attach it to your Form IL-1040-X.
+Line 17 - If you claimed property tax and K-12 education expense credit from Schedule ICR on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule ICR and attach it to your Form IL-1040-X.

-Line 19 - If you claimed a credit from Schedule 1299-C on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule 1299-C and attach it to your Form IL-1040-X.
+Line 18 - If you claimed a credit from Schedule 1299-C on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule 1299-C and attach it to your Form II-1040-X

-Lines 20 and 21 - Follow the instructions on the form.
+Lines 19, 20, and 21 - Follow the instructions on the form.

-Note A change in your tax may result in a change to the credits allowed on Lines 17, 18, and 19.
+Note A change in your tax may result in a change to the credits allowed on Lines 16, 17, and 18.